ajaparicio36/rezvp-frontend/README.md

 2. Connect your repository to [Vercel](https://vercel.com)
 3. Add your environment variables in the Vercel dashboard
 4. Deploy!

-### Other Platforms

-This Next.js application can be deployed to any platform that supports Node.js.
-Check the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## 🤝 Contributing